Spotted sandpiper: Distribution

 Spotted sandpipers are a philopatric species.
 Their breeding habitat is near fresh water across most of Canada and the United States.
 They migrate to the southern United States, the Caribbean, and South America, and are very rare vagrants to western Europe.
-These are not gregarious birds, and are seldom seen in flocks.
+These are not gregarious birds and are seldom seen in flocks.
 Spotted sandpipers are the most widespread species of their kind in North America due to their high breeding rates and their ability to adapt to various environmental pressures.

 Behaviour

 Breeding

-Breeding grounds are chosen based on various environmental factors, but tend to be in the proximity of bodies of water that offer some coverage from vegetation.
+Breeding grounds are chosen based on various environmental factors but tend to be in the proximity of bodies of water that offer some coverage from vegetation.
 Successful breeding sites may be used repeatedly until either the site becomes physically unsuitable (from overgrown vegetation or flooding) or predation becomes too severe.
 The females usually arrive at breeding grounds before the males do and establish their territories.
-Males arrive to breeding sites later, but it is uncertain whether or not they will arrive to the same breeding sites that some females have chosen.
-The search for mates amongst female spotted sandpipers is much more competitive than finding potential mates is for males.
+Males arrive at breeding sites later but it is uncertain whether they will arrive at the same breeding sites that some females have chosen.
+The search for mates amongst female spotted sandpipers is much more competitive than finding potential mates for males.

 During each summer breeding season, females may mate with and lay clutches for more than one male, leaving incubation to them.
 This is called polyandry.
 Male spotted sandpipers take care of the offspring, both before and after the offspring hatch.
 They will incubate their eggs for about 20–23 days.
 Male parents of first clutches may father chicks in later male's clutches, probably due to sperm storage within female reproductive tracts, which is common in birds.
 Females that fail to find additional mates usually help incubate and rear chicks.
 "Prior to incubation, blood plasma concentrations of testosterone and dihydrotestosterone are substantially higher in males than in females" and these levels plummet 25-fold in males as incubation proceeds.
 Additionally, mated females have testosterone concentrations that are 7 times higher than those of unmated females.
 Due to their polyandrous behavior, spotted sandpipers tend to produce more offspring compared to other species of sandpipers.

 Food and feeding

-These birds forage on ground or water, picking up food by sight.
+These birds forage on the ground or in water, picking up food by sight.
 They may also catch insects in flight.
-They eat insects (such as flies, beetles, grasshoppers, mayflies, midges, crickets and caterpillars), crustaceans and other invertebrates (such as spiders, snails, other molluscs and worms), as well as small fish and carrion.
+They eat insects (such as flies, beetles, grasshoppers, mayflies, midges, crickets and caterpillars), crustaceans and other invertebrates (such as spiders, snails, other molluscs, and worms), as well as small fish and carrion.
 As they forage, they can be recognized by their constant nodding and teetering.